 - Non-filing statement:

-- Test scores: We require the SAT or ACT exam for admission consideration
+- Standardized Test scores: SAT or ACT scores are required for admission consideration

 - Verification of size of household:

-- This form will be sent when there is a discrepancy with the number of individuals that are in your household
+- This form will be sent when there is a discrepancy with the number of reported individuals residing in your household as listed on application forms (i.e. FAFSA, EOP Data Form)

-* All documents requested, unless otherwise stated, are for the year 2011.
-Total Amount refers to the total amount received in the household for the current year.
-These forms are for freshman applicants ONLY.
+* These forms are for freshman applicants ONLY.
 Transfer applicants follow a different process.

-If you live in a single/two parent (mom and dad) household, you will need to provide the following documents*:
+If you live in a single/two parent household, you will need to provide the following documents*:

 - A copy of your parent’s 1040 (federal tax return)